rabbitmq/rabbitmq-c/README.md

 Update your bookmarks!
 ======================

-The official rabbitmq-c source has been moved to:
+The official rabbitmq-c sources have been moved to:

 https://github.com/alanxz/rabbitmq-c